 The most popular way to explore the alpine landscapes of Cradle Mountain is by hitting the walking trails.
 I recommend spending two days at Cradle Mountain and doing a few different walks to truly appreciate this unique corner of the world.
 To access the walks within the National Park, you’ll need to purchase your Park Pass ($25 for a day pass) at the visitor centre and jump on the free shuttle bus that takes you to the starting points of all the walks.

-The most popular trail is the 6-km Dove Lake Circuit that takes you around a glacial lake lying in the shadow of Cradle Mountain.
-Another popular and easy trail, the 5.5-km Cradle Valley Boardwalk meanders through grass plains, woodlands and across wooden bridges over the Dove River.
+The most popular trail is the 6-km Dove Lake Circuit which takes you around a glacial lake lying in the shadow of Cradle Mountain.
+Another popular and easy trail, the 5.5-km Cradle Valley Boardwalk, meanders through grass plains, woodlands and across wooden bridges over the Dove River.

 There are also some short walks just outside of the National Park that you shouldn’t miss.
-The Enchanted Walk and King Billy Walk are only 20 and 40 minutes respectively yet they make you feel like you stepped into a different world entirely.
-Both these walks take you through Tolkienesque mossy rainforest where every surface, every tree trunk are covered in blankets of lush green moss and tendrils of lichen.
+The Enchanted Walk and King Billy Walk are only 20 and 40 minutes, respectively, yet they make you feel like you stepped into a different world entirely.
+Both these walks take you through Tolkienesque mossy rainforest, where every surface and every tree trunk is covered in blankets of lush green moss and tendrils of lichen.
 For details about these walks and other adventures, check out my guide to Things to do in Cradle Mountain.

 Where to stay in Cradle Mountain

 There are five accommodation options at Cradle Mountain, all strung up along Cradle Mountain Road.